-My Tips for Visiting Paradise Beach in Mykonos!
+Tips for Visiting Paradise Beach in Mykonos for a Beach Party!

-Paradise Beach has plenty of accommodation that’s actually not that expensive compared to the rest of the island so if you don’t want the party to stop I’d recommend staying near by and checking these hotels out:
+Paradise Beach has plenty of accommodation that’s actually not that expensive compared to the rest of the island so if you don’t want the party to stop I’d recommend staying nearby Paradise Beach and checking these hotels out suitable for all budgets:

 Budget: Paradise Beach Camping